nuchs/TehSqls/ReadMe.md

 * TLS
 * Encryption
 * Audit
-* limit who can logon to container
+* limit who can logon to container or run as non root
-* Schema for service user
-* support read and write users